ehsanmousavi/ABM-NetLogo-assignment/README.md

 # ABM-NetLogo-assignment
 This repository contains the code from the “Introduction to Agent-Based Modeling” course by Complexity Explorer, part of the Santa Fe Institute.
 The course focused on coding with NetLogo for agent-based modeling.
 This code is the final assignment.

-The assignments peer-reviewed by other students.
-I received valuable comments from them of how to make it better, and also one referred me to Bryan Caplan's book "The myth of the rational voter".
+The assignments were peer-reviewed by fellow students, providing valuable feedback for improvement.
+One reviewer recommended Bryan Caplan’s book, “The Myth of the Rational Voter.”

 ## WHAT IS IT?